ozanerdem/ozanerdem.github.io/_posts/2019-12-01-representation-in-csp.markdown

 That is, the input languages to the CSP solvers are much more expressive, as they let us talk about many other things than propositions  and Boolean clauses.

-You might think that as we increase the expressivity of our constraint language, the computational complexity of finding a solution increases.
+You might expect that as we increase the expressivity of our constraint language, the computational complexity of finding a solution would increase as well.
 However, for many useful constraints (including the ones that we will mention in this blog post) the complexity is still NP-complete[^theory].

 In this post, we will explore how we express the Hamiltonian Path Problem as a CSP instance, and solve it using a CSP solver.
 By doing so, we will demonstrate that it is possible to get a much expressive (and shorter) formulation of the Hamiltonian Path Problem than our previous SAT encoding.